brianhoole/tasteofmanoa.github.io/index.md

 ![](doc/m1-network-graph.PNG)

-Milestone 1 was deployed to [galaxy](https://tasteofmanoa.meteorapp.com) on April 12, 2017.
+Milestone 1 was deployed to galaxy under the alias of tasteofmanoa on April 12, 2017.
 ![](doc/m1-deployment.PNG)

 ## Milestone 2: Collections and More Functionality